itsahappymedium/wp-boilerplate/site-readme.md

 | `composer run [encrypt/decrypt]`                     | Encrypts/decrypts config files using [SOPS].
 You should run this if you make any changes to `auth.json` or `config.yml`                                                 |

 (Append `-vvv` to any of the above commands to get the full output.)

-### Local URL

-For the .hmdev domain proxy to work, you will need to have dnsmasq set up for the hmdev TLD.
-Documentation on how to do so is located in Lando's [Developing offline] documentation.

 ### External Database Connection